 Thurston County has indicated they are likely to serve as a project sponsor.

-The Squaxin Island Tribe proposed that the Committee claim 40% of the total proposed offset estimate to account to uncertainty and project implementation.
+The Squaxin Island Tribe proposed that the Committee claim 40% of the total proposed offset estimate to account for uncertainty and project implementation.
+The 40% was derived from an assumption that at least 2 of the 5 proposed MAR projects would be implemented.

 Several Committee members agreed with this proposal.